-2019/WK/IEASG09 The third workshop on integrated trend analyses in support to integrated ecosystem assessment (WKINTRA3), chaired by Saskia Otto\, Germany, and Benjamin Planque\, Norway, will meet in 8-10 December 2020 at ICES HQ, Copenhagen, Denmark.
+2019/WK/IEASG09 The third workshop on integrated trend analyses in support to integrated ecosystem assessment (WKINTRA3), chaired by Saskia Otto, Germany, and Benjamin Planque, Norway, will meet in 20-24 September 2021 online.

 The general objective of the workshop series is to develop good practices in the application of integrated trend analyses (ITA) and interpretation of their results for integrated ecosystem assessment.
 The third workshop will: